 pass

 allowed_domains is a safety feature that restricts this spider to crawling only particular domains.
-It's not very useful in this example but it's a good practice to have it configured to reduce accidental errors where our spider could wander off and scrape some other website by accident.
+It's not very useful in this example, but it's a good practice to have it configured.
+It reduces accidental errors where the spider could wander off and scrape some other domains accidentally.

 Adding Crawling Logic